Premier SPM Training Site

 The purpose of this course is to provide a thorough foundation in operation of AFM's and to understand the various modes, including newer state of the art modes, by understanding their operating principles and key operating parameters.
 At the end of hte course, students will be able to set up an imaging experiment and run basic static and dynamic AFM mode.
 They will also gain an understanding of the various parameters involved for the different modes and how to optimize them for best imaging results.
 Providing a comprehensive background to this field, advanced modes and simulation models are also covered, in addition to various image processing tools.
 This course includes state of the art modes instrumentation, including recently introduced modes such as AFM-nDMA, multifrequency methods, and contact resonance.
 Image processing and analysis on MountainSPIP is integrated throughout the course.

 This course is intended for a broad audience of scientists and engineers, from advanced undergraduates to seasons professionals, who are interested in learning about AFM and how it can improve their R&D efforts.
 Past attendees at this course include instrument operators, lab facility managers, technicians, and research managers.
-Registration fees - deadline to register is May 1, 2022.
+REGISTRATION IS NOW OPEN.
+Deadline to register is May 1, 2022.
 There is limited attendance in this class and registration will be done on a first come, first served basis.
-Please email your name and registration type to firstname.lastname@example.org and invoice will be sent to you.
+Please email your name and registration type to firstname.lastname@example.org and registration form and invoice will be sent to you.
 Industrial User: $1300 Academic User: $850